ABOUT THE BLOG

 Scroll below to follow the blog.

 Mackenzie Hofmann is a writer of young adult literature, an adventurer, and a book hoarder.
 She enjoys frequenting her time in art museums, tea houses, back-alley book stores, and old cities.
-She is currently writing a YA magical realism novel that takes place in Russia after the fall of the Soviet Union.
+She is currently writing a YA magical realism novel about Death and a coffin-maker.

 Click here for her writing tips.